9Muses Art Center

 |9MUSES ART CENTER - 7139 WEST OAKLAND PARK BLVD.
 LAUDERHILL, FL 33313|

 Copyright © 2018 9Muses Art Center

-2,427 empowerment and training hours were contributed to 9Muses Art Center by five (7) different Universities
+2,427 empowerment and training hours were contributed by five partnering Universities

 In 1994, a mental health art center was inspired by a phone call to the Consumer Affairs Director from a case manager who was concerned about a client ready for discharge from the state hospital.
 The individual was a talented artist and only wanted to do art.
 Meetings were initiated with local consumers who were artists or those interested in the arts to solicit their suggestions.
 The Department of Children & Families was persuaded to fund a drop-in center with a focus on the arts, called Hot Sketch Studios.
 After a year and a half, attendance was low and the sponsoring agency chose not to continue service.

 Artistic expression and community integration at 9Muses promote understanding and acceptance both for those with mental illness and for those without.
-Together our members make a difference, challenging stigma, embracing expression and, creating opportunity via the arts.
+Together with our members, we make a difference, challenging stigma, embracing expression and, creating opportunity via the arts.

 Drop-In Center Participation (9Muses Art Center)

-The 9Muses Art Center is an adult services Drop-In Center for use by indivuals who have a history of Mental Illness or are currently dealing with a Mental Illness.
+The 9Muses Art Center is an adult services Drop-In Center for use by individuals who have a history of Mental Illness or are currently dealing with a Mental Illness.

-Other professional staff may engage in the Drop-In center only by completing a member application and becoming a member of the Drop-In center.
+Other professional staff may engage in the Drop-In center only by completing a membership application and becoming a member of the Drop-In center.
 Professional staff may be asked to accompany individuals on a case by case basis if the staff believe it would be in the best interest of the individual to be present.
-In most cases professional staff are not to be involved with the individual when they are engaged in the services provided by the Drop-In center.
+In most cases, professional staff is not to be involved with the individual when they are engaged in the services provided by the Drop-In center.